 It’s so beautiful I just could not stop snapping photos!

-Outdoor bands at night, across the pool, while having a drink may hands down have been one of my favorite parts of this trip at this resort.
+Outdoor bands at night, across the pool, while having a drink in my hands down have been one of my favorite parts of this trip at this resort.

 Large Parties – Plan Ahead